simonakom/movie-actor-api/README.md

 - Actor can have FirstName, LastName and DateOfBirth.
 -  Date of birth cannot be in future.
 -  Movie can have title, creationDate and a single actor associated.
 Actor Id has to be supplied.
+- When creating movie:
-- When creating movie, if actor id is not supplied, 400 has to be returned.
-If Actor does not exist, 404 must be returned.
+   - If actor id is not supplied -> 400 has to be returned.
+   - If actor does not exist -> 404 must be returned.
 - Create CRUD for Movies and Actors.
 - Test with Postman